Transformations Clinical Psychology

 Trigger Identification

-Therapists guide patients in recognising environmental, emotional, or behavioural triggers, allowing proactive management and reducing the likelihood of relapse.
+Therapists guide clients in recognising environmental, emotional, or behavioural triggers, allowing proactive management and reducing the likelihood of relapse.

 Improved Communication